Preparation. (And a little structure.)

 Debrief and connect at the end of the day.
 By the end of the day, your shadower will have observed so much!
 New insights and questions will likely pop up, so make sure there’s time at the end to debrief and address any final thoughts.
 Be sure to also follow up with any information, materials, or introductions you weren’t able to get to earlier.

 Be real!
 Let your shadower see a range of tasks that you normally do, and be transparent about all aspects—highs and lows—of your job.
-With median tenure for workers age 25-34 at just 2.8 years, transparency is more important than ever to help professionals find the right job fit.
 Your shadower will appreciate the honesty, and it will help you and your organization connect with invested, long-term talent.

 Aim for dialogue and exchange.
 When you’re hosting, it can be easy to fall into “presentation mode” and feel like you have to do all the talking and explaining.
 The most fruitful job shadow experiences happen when you let the conversation flow.
 Your shadower is naturally curious to learn more about your role, but take time to get to know them and their experience, too.
 You may learn from their unique perspective, and your dialogue will help you further tailor the day.

 Keep in mind why your shadower is here.
 There are a number of reasons that brought your shadower to this experience with you.
 Maybe they are in the midst of a job hunt, or perhaps they are simply looking to explore a side passion.
-No matter the reason, you are helping your shadower learn new things and make important life decisions.
-Tune in to your shadower’s particular path, and help them address what’s next.
+Regardless, you are helping your shadower learn new things and make important life decisions.
+Tune in to your shadower's particular path, and help them address what’s next.

 All right.
 You are well-prepared for your day as a job shadow host.
 Enjoy your time with your shadower and let your personality and genuine passion for your work shine through.